priyankara-88/LibraryManagementSystem/README.md

-# LibraryManagementSystem
+# Library Management System

 ### The application was developed to learn the technologies well and understand the concepts of Repository pattern

-* Ttechnologies : ASP.NET Core, EF, Repository pattern
+* Technologies : ASP.NET Core, EF, Repository pattern